ananthu545/quasi-geostrophic-beta-plane-super-resolution/README.md

 Quasi-geostrophic simulations and data associated with this code can be downloaded [here](https://zenodo.org/records/15742146).

-For training or generation, start from the Driver/ directory.
+For training or generation, start from the `Driver` directory.
 Please change the directory names within according to your workflow.

-The Config/ directory provides example configuration files to train with unconditional and conditional models, and sample (generate) with 4 guided diffusion models.
+The `Config` directory provides example configuration files to train with unconditional and conditional models, and sample (generate) with 4 guided diffusion models.

-The Weights/ directory contains pre-trained weights for super-resolution of forced quasi-geostrophic turbulence in the eddy (beta = 0) and jet (beta > 0) regimes at two Reynolds numbers (10<sup>3</sup>, 10<sup>4</sup>) with coarse-resolution fields and coarse, sparse and gappy (partial) observations.
+The `Weights` directory contains pre-trained weights for super-resolution of forced quasi-geostrophic turbulence in the eddy (beta = 0) and jet (beta > 0) regimes at two Reynolds numbers (10<sup>3</sup>, 10<sup>4</sup>) with coarse-resolution fields and coarse, sparse and gappy (partial) observations.

 ## Citing This Work